eddymail/P3_EntreVoisins/README.md

 # Entrevoisins

-## Informations générales
+## General informations
-Ce dépôt contient une mini-application pour le P3 du parcours **Grande École du Numérique**.
+This repository contains a mini-application for the P3 project of the **Grande École du Numérique** course.
-Cette application a pour vocation de permettre aux personnes d’un même quartier de se rendre des petits services.
+This application aims to allow people in the same neighborhood to provide small services.

-## Démarrage
+## Startup
-Pour ouvrir le projet sous Android Studio.
+To open the project in Android Studio.
-* Dans le menu VCS
+* In the VCS menu
   * import from version control
   * git
-  * Renseigner ensuite l'URL du repository.
+  * Then enter the URL of the repository.

-## Auteurs
+## Authors
 * Deyine Jiddou
   * Work
   > Chief Technology Officer @ NETICOA Sénégal
   Lead Software Engineer @ Neticoa software engineer @ Sopartech Developpements
   * Education
-  > Diplome d'ingénieur de conception, Ingénierie informatique @ Ecole Superieure Polytechnique de Dakar
+  > Design engineer diploma, Ingénierie informatique @ Ecole Superieure Polytechnique de Dakar

 * Edouard Loussouarn
   * Education